 - A misapplication or a score that may have been miscalculated or overlooked.

 If you would like to submit an appeal, please complete the Highly Capable Eligibility Process Appeal Form.
-Now accepting appeals and portfolio review requests for Grades 2 & 3.
-Appeals will be reviewed by the MST in May and June 2021.
+Appeals will be reviewed by the MST in the Spring.